joereynolds/configs/README.md

 # Configs

-Assumes a Ubuntu 20.04 distribution.

-Uses stow for managing symlinks.
+Assumes use of Manjaro.

 ## Notes

 - Reaper's configs aren't symlinked because they are forever changing.
-  Just import the config from static/reaper
+  Just import the config from static/reaper or do without them altogether